 On receipt of an application with supporting documentation Housing Management staff will provide advice and assistance to applicants and provide them with their housing options.
-We will make referrals, if applicable, to other agencies who may be able to provide the applicant additional support.
+We will make referrals, if applicable, to other agencies who may be able to provide the applicant with additional support.

-In order to prevent homelessness we will liaise with the local authority housing options service to ensure people at risk of losing their homes access appropriate advice and support to sustain their tenancy where possible.
+To prevent homelessness, we will liaise with the local authority housing options service to ensure people at risk of losing their homes access appropriate advice and support to sustain their tenancy where possible.